-A full extra-curricular programme is run from Term One-Term Four between 14h00 - 15h30 for Grade 4-7.
-SACOPA and Eisteddfod practices run from 15h30-16h30.
-The Foundation Phase has an integrated school day and extra-curricular activities occur between 12h40 to 13h30 Monday to Thursday.
+A full extra-curricular programme is run from Term One-Term Four between 14h15 - 15h45 for Grade 4-7.
+The Foundation Phase has an integrated school day and extra-curricular activities occur between 12h55 to 13h45 Monday to Thursday.

 CULTURAL ACTIVITIES (Monday and Wednesday)